 Foreign currency risk is the risk that changes in currency exchange rates will adversely affect the fair value of an investment or deposit.

 This footnote is a required disclosure when the Retirement System directly owns investments denominated in a foreign currency.
-As of December 31, 2018, and 2017, the Retirement System directly owned approximately \$0 dollars and \$42,900 dollars in investments denominated in foreign currencies, respectively.
+The Retirement System has no directly owned investments denominated in foreign currencies.

 Interest Rate Risk -